Abdominoplasty

 How much does a tummy tuck (abdominoplasty) cost in Sydney?

-Abdominoplasty is a personalised procedure and every patient has different requirements, all of which will affect the final cost of the procedure.
-The type of abdominoplasty that you choose and whether or not you decide to add on additional procedures will all make a difference to the final cost.
+Abdominoplasty is a personalised procedure, and every patient has different requirements, all of which will affect the final cost of the procedure.
+The type of abdominoplasty you choose and whether or not you decide to add on additional procedures will all make a difference to the final cost.
 Your final quote will also include the specific hospital and anaesthetist fees.
-The only way to get an accurate quotation is to schedule a consultation with Dr Norris who can take all of the necessary factors into account.
-The only time that Medicare or your private health insurance provider will cover some of the costs of your surgery is if it’s being performed for reconstructive reasons.
+The only way to get an accurate quotation is to schedule a consultation with Dr Norris, who can consider all of the necessary factors.
+The only time that Medicare or your private health insurance provider will cover some of the surgery costs is if it’s performed for reconstructive reasons.
 Dr Norris can explain more about rebates during your first consultation.

 What happens after the surgery?